saraa123/django_project_tracker/README.md

     - Currently some inputs purposefully don't have validation so as to make it easier during assessment i.e. postcode, telephone number, and address.
 In the future I would apply validation so as to ensure the correct pieces of data are supplied.

 * The charts can sometimes take a while to load, therefore I’d like to find a way to reduce the lag they produce.

+* Checkout form:
+    - As previously mentioned, during checkout if the payment card details are incorrect the new feature entered will still be submitted.
+In the future I want to rectify this, with new features not being submitted if the card details are invalid.
+I also want to add validation to the security code for the checkout form.

 ### Other Areas of Interest
 * In the future I want to utilise git more and create different branches for development.